On-Demand Assist - the new name for Instant Support

 Yes, once the session has been elevated.
-This is especially relevant when controlling Windows computers.
+Elevation only applies when controlling Windows computers.

 By default, the technician connects as a standard user.
 This means that as soon as the Windows UAC prompt is shown, or a privileged application runs, the technician loses the ability to control the screen.
 The end user must acknowledge UAC prompts on the technician’s behalf in order that they may continue.

 A technician can elevate by clicking the Elevate permissions button on the VNC Viewer session toolbar: